 Our Bedouin kitchen has some iconic traditional dishes.
-Earlier we wrote a blog about Mansaf, which is also our countries national dish.
+Earlier, we wrote a blog about Mansaf, which is also our countries national dish.
 The second best-known dish is Magloubah.
-The English translation for Magloubah is literally upside down.
-Upside down refers to the way this dish is served.
-Like Mansaf, Magloubah is believed to have very ancient roots as it comes to the method of preparing and the upside down way of serving.
-The 13th century Baghdad cookbook already has a chapter on fried, marinated and turned dishes.
+The English translation for Magloubah is upside down.
+Upside down refers to the way that we serve this dish.
+Like Mansaf, Magloubah is believed to have very ancient roots as it comes to the method of preparing and the upside-down way of serving.
+The 13th century Baghdad cookbook already has a chapter on fried, marinated, and turned dishes.
 A few recipes even have the name Magloubah.
 Still, the ingredients in these recipes are quite different from the ones we use.

-These days Magloubah is a popular dish around the Levantine countries Egypt, Iraq, Syria, Lebanon, Palestine and of course Jordan.
-Magloubah features vegetables, meat, spices and rice.
+These days Magloubah is a popular dish around the Levantine countries Egypt, Iraq, Syria, Lebanon, Palestine, and of course, Jordan.
+Magloubah consists of vegetables, meat, spices, and rice.
 The ingredients vary slightly from country to country and from region to region.
-Tomatoes, onion, cauliflower, eggplant and potatoes are the most used vegetables.
+Tomatoes, onion, cauliflower, eggplant, and potatoes are the most used vegetables.
 And chicken and lamb are the most used types of meat.
-But for anyone who favours beef, beef is also an option.
+But for anyone who favors beef, that is also an option.

 It is quite easy yet time-consuming to prepare Magloubah.
-It is prepared in segments before putting everything together in the big pan to cook until ready.
-Maybe the most challenging thing is to flip over the dish onto the big serving plate.
-As you wish your guest to stare with anticipation at a nicely layered pile of vegetables, meat and rice instead of a ruïn.
+Before putting all ingredients together in the big pan to cook until ready, most ingredients get cooked or fried separately.
+Maybe the most challenging thing is to flip over the dish onto the huge serving plate.
+You want your guest to stare with anticipation at a nicely layered pile of vegetables, meat, and rice instead of a ruïn.

 3 medium tomatoes sliced